“You never buy me anything, you’re always like this”, my daughter told me.

-It’s a worrying fact, because we want to raise kids who are willing to work hard to achieve their goals.
+It’s a worrying fact because we want to raise kids who are willing to work hard to achieve their goals.
 And it requires waiting and patience to get to the results they want.

-At our household, we usually provide immediately for our children’s urgent needs.
+In our household, we usually provide immediately for our children’s urgent needs.
 But when it comes to the things they “want”, we delay it.
 It is not always deliberate, but sometimes we can’t give everything they ask for at the moment.

 In such cases, I always ask them to wait and explain why they have to.
 There may be an outburst, but we stay stern no matter what.

 Do not panic thinking that you are appearing as a “mean mom” and they will love you less now.
 They may feel anger towards you, but at some point in their life, they will understand why you were a mean mom and hopefully understand how it shaped them.